-Some dentists and dental hygienists will use an ultrasonic tool for the planing and scaling.
+Your dentist may use an ultrasonic tool to remove plaque or disease from your teeth.
 This tool is not as uncomfortable as a standard scraping tool, but not all cleanings require this type of tool.
 Your dentist may place antibiotic fibers into the pockets between your teeth and gums.
 The antibiotic will help speed healing and prevent infection.

-- If anesthesia is used, your lips and gums may remain numb for a few hours.
-Planing and scaling causes little or no discomfort.
+If anesthesia is used, your lips and gums may remain numb for a few hours.
+Planning and scaling causes little or no discomfort.

-- Root planing and scaling is done when gums have either started to pull away from the teeth or the roots of the teeth have hard mineral deposits (tartar) on them.
+Root planning and scaling is done when gums have either started to pull away from the teeth or the roots of the teeth have hard mineral deposits (tartar) on them.